 Sales Tax | Varies by location |

 Completing the transactions involves visiting the local DMV office, where the buyer submits the documents and fees.
-Wisconsin offers the option of completing the transfer online for certain cases, providing a more convenient alternative.
-After receiving the new title, the buyer owns the vehicle and maintains legal rights to it.
+Wisconsin offers the option of completing the transfer online for some instances, providing a more convenient alternative.
+After receiving the new title, the buyer owns the vehicle and maintains legal rights.

 The Title Transfer Process At The DMV